A B C D E F G H I J M N O P R S T V W

 Process Narrative

-A process narrative provides a representation of how work is performed for the purposes of assessing process risk, identifying key process controls, recommending improvements, and evaluating segregation of duties.
+A process narrative provides a representation of how work is performed, which can be used to assess process risk, identify key process controls, recommend improvements, and evaluate segregation of duties.

 Profit and Loss (P&L) Accounts